asiekierka/free-game-levels/README.md

 An archive of simple video game levels with documented authorial copyright statements:

+ * free/ - known to allow free redistribution;
- * free/ - known to allow free redistribution,
+ * noncommercial/ - known to allow free redistribution, but only for non-commercial/limited uses;
  * nonfree/ - not known to allow free redistribution.

 Included games are chosen with ease of reimplementation in mind: